RyanOthnielKearns/ryanothnielkearns.github.io/README.md

 thesis addresses the more technical question of construct validity in large language model evaluations (and should be publicly available soon!)

-I was also a Founder in Residence at [Entrepreneur First](https://www.joinef.com/), worked at [Monte Carlo Data](https://www.montecarlodata.com) as a Founding Data Scientist, did [NLP research](https://aclanthology.org/2022.findings-acl.317/) with [Stanford OVAL](https://oval.cs.stanford.edu), and wrote three chapters of the [Data
+I was also a Founder in Residence at [Entrepreneurs First](https://www.joinef.com/), worked at [Monte Carlo Data](https://www.montecarlodata.com) as a Founding Data Scientist, did [NLP research](https://aclanthology.org/2022.findings-acl.317/) with [Stanford OVAL](https://oval.cs.stanford.edu), and wrote three chapters of the [Data